4 Smart Reasons to Consider Trade Schools or Colleges in Montreal

 1. It's an Affordable Place to Live

 Montreal is Canada's second-largest city, yet the cost of living is surprisingly modest compared to other popular urban areas across the country.
-For example, as of 2019, the average rent per month for a one-bedroom apartment in the city centre is about $1,152.** And housing prices are over two times higher in Toronto and almost three times higher in Vancouver than what you will find in Montreal.***
+For example, Numbeo data shows that, as of 2020, the average rent per month for a one-bedroom apartment in the city centre is about $1,290.
+Numbeo also notes that housing prices are over 70 percent higher in Toronto and over 80 percent higher in Vancouver than what you will find in Montreal.

 Electricity costs are also among some of the lowest in the nation, mostly because it's generated by sustainable hydropower.
 So your utility bills are likely to be very reasonable.